-The most common question we've been getting over the past 15 years from those who have attended our workshops, watched or listened to TV and radio program episodes as well as in countless text and email is this: "How do I immigrate to [insert country]?"
+The most common question we've been getting over the past 15 years is this: "How do I immigrate to [insert country]?"

-To this question we offer this answer: "If you don't have relatives who are eligible to sponsor you, then you can apply for skilled immigration based on your credentials."
+To this, we offer our stock answer: "If you don't have eligible relatives to sponsor you, apply for skilled immigration based on your credentials."

 The point here is to move FORWARD and not remain stagnant.
 For many Commonwealth countries, age is a factor that may affect your continuing eligibility to apply for immigration.

-Most of the countries we cater to (with the US as a notable exception) have skilled immigration programs that are points-based.
-Points assigned vary, depending on certain criteria, with some countries giving preference to some factors more than others.
-These factors usually include your age, academic credentials, work experience and of late, the emphasis on the result of your English language proficiency exam.
+Most of the countries we cater to (with the US as a notable exception) have skilled immigration programs that are point-based.
+Points assigned vary, depending on specific criteria, with preference given to some factors more than others.
+These factors usually include your age, academic credentials, work experience, and the emphasis on the result of your English language proficiency exam.

-Australia and Canada offer more than one skilled immigration pathway or category that you should explore.
-And reputable companies like ours, will do our best to ensure that you have the verifiable facts to make an informed decision on what to do next.
+Australia and Canada offer more than one skilled immigration pathway that you should explore.
+Reputable companies like IVC Immigrant Visa Center will do their best to ensure you have the correct facts to make an informed decision on what to do next.

 A note on the English language proficiency exam.
-The International English Language Test System (or IELTS), while currently the more popular exam, is not the only test on the market.
-The Test of English as a Foreign Language Internet Based Test (TOEFL iBT) is one while the Pearson Test of English Academic (PTE) is another.
+The International English Language Test System, while currently the more popular Secure English Language Test, is not the only proficiency exam on the market.
+Let us know if you require help determining the best English language test for you.

 For today we're sharing several lists that you may wish to check to know if your occupation can initially qualify you for immigration.

 Are you interested in immigrating to New Zealand?
 Our affiliate New Zealand Licensed Immigration Adviser may be able to help!
-Check first if your occupation is listed in that country's Long-Term Skill Shortage List:
+Check first if your occupation is on the Long-Term Skill Shortage List.

-And people are still extremely interested about immigrating to Canada!
-If you possess the same mindset, check if your occupation is categorized as "O," "A," or "B" in Canada's National Occupational Classification:
+If you are still interested in immigrating to Canada, check the category of your occupation in Canada's National Occupational Classification:

-And remember, just because your occupation isn't listed in any of those lists doesn't mean that you won't ever get to immigrate.
+And remember, if your occupation isn't on any of those lists, it doesn't mean you won't ever get to immigrate.
 It's just a matter of finding the correct pathway for you.